 Know someone who just started a new job or moved into a new house?
 What better way to congratulate them than with a plant basket?
 A gift that decorates any new space with greenery has so many benefits.
 In the office for instance, plants can increase creativity, improve productivity, reduce absenteeism, increase engagement with work, etc. I love indoor plants!

-Plants that are low maintenance make great office plants, and that includes plants that require relatively low amounts of water, so succulents are a great choice as long as they’re placed in a spot with lots of natural light!
+Low maintenance plants that don’t need frequent watering are best for gift-giving.
+Succulents are a great choice as long as they’re in a spot with lots of natural light.

 The mini dowels act as the ‘ribs’ of the basket.
 I added a dab of glue onto the bottom of each one and hammered them into the holes with a rubber mallet so they wouldn’t split.
 Let it dry over night, then you’re ready to begin weaving.

 This is optional but if you want to add more colour, combine the twine with a strand of yarn.
 I’m using this turquoise blue yarn to coordinate with the colour Hubs painted the base.

 Tie a knot and attach the twine/yarn combination to the dowel in the lower left corner.
 Start weaving in and out around the dowels.

 Sometimes I distract myself by reimagining a project when I’m just getting started – like with this pen holder!
 Maybe next time I’ll turn it into a desk tray instead (I’ll probably cut the dowels shorter).
 It’s really up to you what direction you take it!